mkrahu/launch-school-notes/210/js_basics.md

 #### Logical Or (`||`)

   * For boolean values, returns `true` if at least one operands is `true`, `false` otherwise
-  * For non-boolean values, returns the first operand if it can be converted to `false`, the second operand otherwise
+  * For non-boolean values, returns the first operand if it can be converted to `true`, the second operand otherwise

 Examples: